 Sports & Recreation

 No matter what sport you prefer, chances are Irvine Park has a place for you to play it.
 Four first-come, first-served softball fields are among the most popular offerings, as well as horseshoe pits.
 Volleyball poles in several areas are available for players who come prepared with their own net.
-Visitors are welcome to fish in the stocked lake, provided they have a California fishing license, and paddleboats can be rented from the Wheel Fun Rentals shack for a leisurely cruise.
+Paddleboats can be rented from the Wheel Fun Rentals shack for a leisurely cruise.

 The shack also offers bike rentals including cruisers, tandems, single surreys, and more for exploring paved and dirt biking trails throughout the park.
 Several mostly novice-friendly hiking trails provide beautiful views of the natural environment, which is home to some of the oldest live Oaks in Orange County.
 Shaded overlooks on the Horseshoe Trail offer serene vistas.
 To top it all off, a three mile equestrian trail lines the park for scenic, relaxed horseback riding, and guided tours and riding lessons from Country Trails, Inc. are available for less experienced riders.